billsix/programmingFromTheGroundUp/docs/source/functions.rst

    When you call a function, you should assume that everything currently in your registers will be wiped out.
-The only register that is guaranteed to be left with the value it started with are FIXMEAMPebp-indexed; and a few others (the Linux C calling convention requires functions to preserve the values of FIXMEAMPebx-indexed;, FIXMEAMPedi-indexed;, and FIXMEAMPesi-indexed; if they are altered - this is not strictly held during this book because these programs are self-contained and not called by outside functions).
-FIXMEAMPebx;
+The only register that is guaranteed to be left with the value it started with are
+   %ebp; and a few others (the Linux C calling convention requires functions to preserve the values of %ebx;,
+   %edi;, and %esi; if they are altered - this is not strictly held during this book because these programs are self-contained and not called by outside functions). %ebx;
-   also has some other uses in position-independent code, which is not covered in this book.
-FIXMEAMPeax-indexed; is guaranteed to be overwritten with the return value, and the others likely are.
+   also has some other uses in position-independent code, which is not covered in this book. %eax; is guaranteed to be overwritten with the return value, and the others likely are.
 If there are registers you want to save before calling a function, you need to save them by pushing them on the stack before pushing the